bblfsh/scala-client/CONTRIBUTING.md

 contribute by diving into and coding / debugging for the native glue code in `src/main/native`.

 ## Generate C headers for native code
-A method should be marked as `@native` in the Scala part for us to be able to code it natively in C side.
+A method must be marked as `@native` in the Scala part for us to be able to code it natively in C.
 Example:

 ```scala